redsparklabs/spinuplabs-website/app/posts/2013-03-12-startup-metrics-with-keen.markdown

     # bundle install

-Now that we have our gem installed, we want to put in our Keen project id.
+Now that we have our gem installed, we want to put in our Keen IO project id.
 Since this was a quick and dirty demo, I simple set an environment variable in the environment/development.rb file.
 For something you are going to push to production there are multiple ways of doing this better.

     ENV['KEEN_PROJECT_ID'] = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'